AleCamplani/Cosmic_Lab/README.md

 Welcome to the GIT-page for the CosmicLab project.
 Here we have some example code to get you started.

-# Scripts
+# Python_Scripts
-contains example python scripts for analysing the timestamped data from the Arduino.
-They all assume that the format is as in the Arduino-examples.
+contains example python scripts for logging data from the Arduino to the PC using pyserial.

-# Arduino
+# Arduino_Sketches
 Contains example arduino programs to run an aquisition of time stamped data.